PodcastAPI/.github/profile/README.md

 # Listen Notes Podcast API

-Search the meta data of all podcasts and episodes by people, places, or topics.
+Search the metadata of all podcasts and episodes by people, places, or topics.
+Structured, relevant, real-time.
+Built by [@ListenNotes](https://github.com/ListenNotes).

-It's the same API that powers the best podcast search engine [ListenNotes.com](https://www.listennotes.com/).
+It's the API that powers the best podcast search engine [ListenNotes.com](https://www.listennotes.com/).
+Trusted by 5,400+ companies & developers.

 ## Get started